 Ireland is blessed with many stunningly beautiful cities that are perfect for a visit.
-From the winding streets of Dublin to the dramatic cliffs of Clare, there's something for everyone, and I don't just say that because I'm Irish.
+From the winding streets of Dublin to Belfast, there's something for everyone, and I don't just say that because I'm Irish.

 Ireland is a small country, comparable in area to Indiana in the United States.
 The greatest distance from north to south on the island is 302 miles (187 kilometers), and from east to west, it's 171 miles (106 kilometers).

 During your stay here, you'll be able to travel from city to city and quickly tick them off your to-do list.
 This article will provide you with the best cities to visit in Ireland from start to finish.